praneshkumarc/KAIBURR_TASK2/README.md

-# KAIBURR Task Runner - Kubernetes Manifests
+# KAIBURR Task Runner - Minikube Guide

-This folder contains all Kubernetes artifacts needed to deploy the Task Runner stack.
+This folder contains all Kubernetes manifests required to run the Task Runner stack on a local Minikube cluster.

-> **Note:** Inside the repository every top-level entry **other than** `k8s/` belongs to the Spring Boot backend module.
-Treat those files and folders (`src/`, `target/`, `pom.xml`, `Dockerfile`, etc.) as a single backend project; `k8s/` can be consumed independently when you are ready to deploy to a cluster.
+> **Note:** Everything outside `k8s/` belongs to the Spring Boot backend project.
+Build/push the backend container image from that module before deploying if you are not building inside Minikube.

 ## Contents